Common Career Mistakes and How to Avoid Them

 Overcommitting Workload

-Overcommitting can lead to mistakes, burnout, and internal resentment.
-While it’s necessary to work hard but committing to a level that goes beyond one’s capability will result in lower productivity and the expected outcomes.
+Overcommitment in most cases leads to burnout, mistakes and internal frustration.
+As much as it is vital to be committed but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and the expected outcomes.

 Reduce Stress through: